 BetMGM is readying to launch BetMGM MI Poker.
 It was anticipated at the end of February; though it has been slightly delayed, it is expected to launch any day now.

-It will become only the second operator to go live for online poker in Michigan, and that raises the question—just how well will the new operator do expanding into markets already occupied by tough competition?
+It will become only the second operator to go live for Michigan online poker, and that raises the question—just how well will the new operator do expanding into markets already occupied by tough competition?

 PokerStars currently has exclusive access to the Michigan poker market, having launched in late January.
 And they are still the only option for online poker in Pennsylvania, enjoying a de facto monopoly for well over a year.